Solver Parameters

 >>> sampleset = qpu.sample_ising({}, J, num_reads=1000, **reverse_anneal_params)

-Supported on: QPU and VFYC Solvers, and Emulators
+Supported on: QPU Solvers

-• If answer_mode is histogram—Total number of distinct answers.
+• If answer_mode is histogram: Total number of distinct answers.
 Because answers in this mode are sorted by energy, these are the best max_answers answers.

-• If answer_mode is raw—Limits the returned values to the first max_answers of num_reads samples.
+• If answer_mode is raw: Limits the returned values to the first max_answers of num_reads samples.
 In this mode, max_answers should never be more than num_reads.

 Default value is num_reads.

-Interacts with Parameters
+Interacts with Parameters#

 This illustrative example resulted in fewer samples than the configured num_reads.